Thursday, April 11, 2024

 Something about Mark Antony, or the popular perception of the kind of person he was, makes him the character of this era Actors of a certain caliber most want to perform.
 A compelling combination of Honor and Hedonism, Impulsiveness and Cunningness, Rage and Romance.

 Not to mention my more complex feelings on how the art of acting has changed.
 I don’t consider any actors you commonly see in contemporary Movies and TV to be bad, but the style of acting I enjoy the most has gone out of fashion in Hollywood.
 I can’t picture any MCU actor competing with Marlon Brando, Carleton Heston and Richard Burton.
 In contemporary acting I'm most a fan of the Voice Acting you hear in English Dubs of Anime.
-John Michael Tatun, Crispan Freeman and Dan Green are each actors I’d love to hear play Mark Anthony.
+So it's Crispin Freeman, John Michael Tatun and Dan Green who I’d love to hear play Mark Anthony.

 So imagine my surprise when during this last week I almost 20 years late to the party finally watched HBO’s Rome TV series and James Purefoy completely blew me away.
 Now I have to admit he kinda seemed like what I was cynically expecting early on, but by the end of episode 6 I was suddenly sold, but it’s in season 2 that he really gets to shine.
 He’s distinct from the classic takes I referred to above, yet still inline with them in a way I didn’t expect from something so modern.